Ordinary and Extraordinary

 February

 15 Sunday.
 San Tan Century.
-100-, 63- and 34-mile routes. $75.
+100-, 63- and 34-mile routes. $90.
 If you’re willing to go further afield, how about a century in Arizona?
 This ride is put on by the Phoenix Metro Cycling Club.
 Starting in Chandler it heads out to the San Tan Mountains.
 But the total gain is just over 2,100 feet.
 This is the time of year to cycle in Phoenix, just 775 miles from San Francisco.
+Registration is open.

 28 Saturday.
 Pedaling Paths to Independence.
 65- and 25-mile routes. $69 and $53.
 This benefit for the Community Center for the Blind and Visually Impaired is their annual fundraising ride out of Linden, which is just east of Stockton.
 It’s a small event of about 250-300 riders and feels more like a friendly small town gathering.
 It tours the rolling ag land south and east of the town.
 Registration is open.